 Next, the information is made useful to the end-user in some way.
 This could be via an alert to the user (email, text, notification, etc).
 For example, a text alert when the temperature is too high in the company’s cold storage.

 However, it’s not always a one-way street.
-Depending on the IoT application, the user may also be able to perform an action and affect the system.
+Depending on the IoT application, the user may also be able to perform an action and affect the solution.
 For example, the user might remotely adjust the temperature in the cold storage via an app on their phone.

-An IoT system consists of sensors/devices which “talk” to the cloud through some kind of connectivity.
+An IoT solution consists of sensors/devices which “talk” to the cloud through some kind of connectivity.
 Once the data gets to the cloud, software processes it and then might decide to perform an action, such as sending an alert or automatically adjusting the sensors/devices without the need for the user.